olifolkerd/tabulator/README.md

 NPM Package Changed
 ================================
-jQuery was removed from Tabulator in this release, so Tabulator has moved in NPM from the old [jquery.tabulator](https://www.npmjs.com/package/jquery.tabulator) package to the new [tabulator-tables](https://www.npmjs.com/package/tabulator-tables) package.
+jQuery was removed as a dependency in this release, so Tabulator has moved in NPM from the old [jquery.tabulator](https://www.npmjs.com/package/jquery.tabulator) package to the new [tabulator-tables](https://www.npmjs.com/package/tabulator-tables) package.

 Features